"Our trip to Zambia was perfect in every way", Mitchell Party

 Beautifully designed Thorntree River Lodge graces the banks of Zambia’s glorious Zambezi River in Mosi-Oa-Tunya National Park.
 Seamlessly blending into the tranquil river-side setting, this eco-conscious haven draws inspiration from an eclectic mix of local African culture but with contemporary influences throughout.
 Just 20 min upstream from Victoria Falls, the lodge is perfectly positioned to enjoy the cascading spectacle nearby with a range of water-based activities.

-Overlooking the Zambezi River and some of its islands, Toka Leya is the ideal combination of relaxation and adventure.
-Game drives and river cruises can be followed by a therapeutic treatment at our spa; tours of Victoria Falls, a nearby rural village and Livingstone town add cultural and historical diversity.
+Game drives and river cruises can be followed by a therapeutic treatment at the spa; tours of Victoria Falls, a nearby rural village and Livingstone town add cultural and historical diversity.
 Fishing, rhino tracking and plenty of adrenaline-filled activities add excitement to the experience.

 The ultimate destination for romance and bespoke travel, the real beauty of the Tongabezi experience lies in its ability to set a scene and inspire a truly magical adventure.
 The lodge has an extensive variety of Cottages and Houses catering to all guests and groups.
 Sindabezi Island is a castaway dream on a white sand beach surrounded by the Zambezi, just a short boat ride from the main jetty.
 Tongabezi also offers thrilling boat trips to the incredible Livingstone Island in the middle of Victoria Falls.